Raman-Lab-UCLA/Explainability_for_Photonics/README.md

 Deep SHAP explains the predictions of an input image in reference to a 'background'.
 This background can be a collection of images or a single image.
 To minimize noise, our recommendation is to use a single image, or a 'white' image.
 This will compare the importance of a feature, to the absence of this feature, towards a target output.

 ### 3) Explanation Validation
 To validate that the explanations represent physical phenomena, we used the SHAP explanations to reconstruct the original image, which can either suppress or enhance an absorption spectrum.
-This reconstructed image can be imported directly into EM simulation software (e.g., Lumerical FDTD)
+This reconstructed image can be imported directly into EM simulation software (e.g., Lumerical FDTD).